 Every religion teaches compassion for our brethren; in essence, to ‘love thy neighbor’.
 We extoll respect and kindness to our kids in school starting as early as pre-school.
 And yet sometimes this simple precept can be the hardest to follow with those whom we love in our own homes.

 It can simply be a habit of behavior, where over time, we let our frustrations and impatience flow over our family members.
+It may have been what we witnessed in our own homes growing up.

 And it’s a habit we ideally need to gain control over.